ILLINOIS CORONER AND MEDICAL EXAMINERS ASSOCIATION

 The President may create any committee or subcommittee deemed necessary for the performance of certain duties in the name of the Association.

 There shall be a Legislative Chairman, Training Chairman (otherwise known as the Director of Training), Organ/Tissue Chairman, and Past President Chairman appointed by the President and approved by the Board of Directors.

-SECTION 2 The President shall appoint all committee chairpersons and members, unless otherwise provided for, as soon as possible after assuming the office of the President, and shall have all committees and their members established by the first quarterly Board meeting.
-Any member in good standing may petition the President for consideration of specific committee assignment.
+The President shall appoint all committee chairpersons and members, unless otherwise provided for, as soon as possible after assuming the office of the President, and shall have all committees and their members established by the first quarterly Board meeting.
+Any member in good standing may petition the President for consideration of

 No legislation regarding the Coroner's Office should be submitted to the State Legislature without prior approval by the Executive Board.
 Failure to have legislation approved by the Association shall be deemed inappropriate and will not be endorsed by the Association nor will the lobbyist be permitted to introduce such legislation.

 EDUCATION COMMITTEE (otherwise known as the DIRECTOR OF TRAINING):